kaerus/promise.js/README.md

 </html>
 ```

-Example of how to wrap a promise around an asynchronous process.
+Example of how to use promises for Ajax.
 ```
 <!doctype html>
 <html>